The Ruby Experience: Reception

 The Ruby Experience received positive reviews from critics.
 In her review of the Los Angeles concert, Nicole Fell of The Hollywood Reporter praised Jennie for showing her range and giving fans the chance to see a new side of her by playing all songs from her album Ruby with its array of tempos and genres.
 Fell also commended the show's "experimental and cinematic production" featuring "well-produced video segments and stage design and setup" that immersed the audience into the artist's vision, as well as Jennie's stylish outfits that made "each song feel like it had its own unique look."
 Varietys Thania Garcia described the same concert positively as a "sweet and sultry intro to her solo era", noting the contrast of Jennie's "sugary sweet yet rugged and sexy" performance.
 Kristine Kwak of Rolling Stone highlighted the fashion, live band, choreography, cinematic production, and Jennie's raw emotions as highlights of the set.

 Writing for Forbes, Jeff Benjamin characterized the New York City show as a "generous offering of Jennie’s musical mind and a genuinely personal pop performance" with an "additional element of storytelling and intimacy that typically wouldn’t fit in a K-pop stadium show".
 Benjamin further opined that the show and its "top-notch technology and visuals" could easily be translated to an arena setting with a more expanded, slower-paced setlist.
 Korea JoongAng Dailys Woo Ji-won called the singer's concert in Seoul a "night filled with raw emotion and artistic brilliance" and expressed that Jennie had delivered an "emotional and intimate performance for fans".
 In his review of the same concert for Billboard Philippines, Gabriel Saulog pointed out Jennie's "intention and meticulous attention to detail ingrained with every performance" and defined the show as a "celebration of her freedom as an artist, and also a demonstration of the immense power that she’s capable of as a solo musician."
 Noting that it "felt like more than your usual K-pop concert", Saulog commended the exploration of various genres as a "perfect sampler (and introduction) of what she can do on her own" and felt that the concert presented Jennie in a "brand new (and authentic) light, welcoming the world to witness a new era of her artistry."

 Accolades

 The Ruby Experience was nominated for the Concert Category Grand Prize at the 12th Edaily Culture Awards.

 Set list

 This setlist was taken from the March 6, 2025 concert in Los Angeles.
-It is not intended to represent all concerts for the tour.